wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 <a name="PubNTest"></a>
 ## F. Publish the web application to Azure and test it ##

-Now, you'll publish your application to your Azure Websites web app and then test it to see how the hybrid connection you configured earlier is being used to connect your web app to the database on your local machine.
+Now, you'll publish your application to your Azure web app and then test it to see how the hybrid connection you configured earlier is being used to connect your web app to the database on your local machine.

 ### Publish the web application ###

-1. You can download your publishing profile for the Azure Websites web app in the Azure preview portal.
+1. You can download your publishing profile for the Azure web app in the Azure Management Portal.
 On the blade for your web app, click **Get publish profile**, and then save the file to your computer.

 	![Download publish profile][PortalDownloadPublishProfile]